 Skip to main content

-What is Laravel Nightwatch
+What is Laravel Nightwatch?

-How Nightwatch differs from Telescope and Pulse
+How it differs from Telescope and Pulse

-NightwatchReal-time monitoring and alertingLaravel-hosted SaaSProduction
+NightwatchReal-time monitoring of production appsLaravel-hosted SaaSProduction

 Architecture

-1. Register an account and create an application
+1. Create your account and application

 2. Install the package